-As you prepare the open enrollment materials do not forget about the required participant notices which must be furnished annually.
+As you prepare with the open enrollment checklist do not forget about the required participant notices which must be furnished annually.

 - Notice of Grandfathered Status.
 Plans that were in effect prior to the enactment of the ACA in 2010 are exempt from some of the insurance market reforms as long as they retain “grandfathered plan” status (that is, plans that have existed without major changes to their provisions since March 23, 2010, the date of the ACA's enactment).
 If your plan is still grandfathered, a notice of grandfathered status must be included in SPDs and other plan materials such as annual open enrollment materials.
 DOL’s Sample Notice

 - Summary of Benefits and Coverage.
 The SBC is intended to provide information in a prescribed format to participants so they can easily compare the information to other plans for which they may be eligible, including coverage on the exchange.
 A template SBC is available on the DOL website.
 DOL’s SBC Template & Instructions

 - Women’s Health and Cancer Rights Act.
 Each year participants must receive a summary of a health plan’s coverage for mastectomies and breast reconstructive services.
 DOL’s Sample Notice

 - Medicare Part D Notice of Creditable or Non-Creditable Coverage.
 This annual notice must be provided before October 15th to any participant who is eligible for Medicare Part D prescription drug coverage along with any qualified beneficiaries.
 This includes COBRA participants, retirees, and their dependents and Medicare-eligible employees and their dependents.
 Since it is difficult for most employers to determine who should receive the notice, providing the notice to all employees facilitates compliance.
 CMS’ Sample Notices